-You’re supposed to shake the metal container and get only one stick inside.
-At the end of the stick, written are Japanese characters.
-You have to look for the corresponding drawers that have the same Japanese characters on the stick.
-Then, get the paper inside that will tell you your ~FUTURE~.
+Mechanics: Shake the metal container and take out one stick from inside.
+At the end of the stick, written are Japanese symbols.
+Look for the corresponding drawers that have the same symbols written on the stick.
+Then, whatever is written on the paper inside the drawer will tell you your ~future~.

-On our last day in Japan (Osaka), I went to an indoor onsen in our hotel (exclusive only for those who stayed in the hotel and there were separate onsens for men and women, duh).
+On our last day in Japan (Osaka), I went to an indoor onsen in our hotel (exclusive only for those who stayed in the hotel and there were separate onsens for men and women).
 I hated myself for not going there everyday during our stay.
 Rules are, you have to take a bath before and after going to the onsen.
-I really appreciate Dormy Inn Premium’s amenities :((((
+I would really recommend Dormy Inn Premium’s amenities.

-I’m going to miss Japan’s amusing & really clean lavatories, especially their toilet functions. huhuuhuhu.
+I’m going to miss Japan’s amusing & really clean lavatories, especially their toilet functions.
+HUHU.

 10/10 would definitely go back to Japan!
+I have yet to explore the other cities/provinces.
 We never encountered a snobbish Japanese.
-All of them were reallllllly approachable and even if they couldn’t speak fluent English, they would still try their best to converse, get their message across and understand what we’re trying to say.
-I cannot stress how hospitable Japanese people are…. 😦
+All of them were downright approachable.
+Even if they couldn’t speak fluent English, they try their best to converse by getting their message across and listening to what we’re trying to say.